aureooms-archive/mtx/README.md

 }
 ```

-The syntax for a dependency is `registry:path` or `url`.
+The syntax for a dependency is `registry:uri`.
 Currently supported
 registries are:

+  - url
   - github
   - dblp